-FLORIDA Statute(s) and • FLA.
+FLORIDA Statute(s) and regulation(s) FLA.
 STAT.
-ANN. § 381.0038 (West 2023) (education; sterile regulation(s) needle and syringe exchange programs) • FLA.
+ANN. § 381.0038 (West 2024) (education; sterile needle and syringe exchange programs) FLA.
 STAT.
-ANN. § 893.145 (West 2023) ("drug paraphernalia" defined) Effective date(s) of SSP July 1, 2016 (§ 381.0038) provisions Does state allow SSPs by Yes. statute/regulation?
-Type of program Sterile needle and syringe exchange program Are syringes considered Yes, but with an exception. drug paraphernalia? § 893.145 - "drug paraphernalia" includes hypodermic syringes, needles, and other objects used, intended for use, or designed for use in parenterally injecting controlled substances into the human body. § 381.0038 - the possession, distribution, or exchange of needles or syringes as part of an SSP is not a violation of chapter 893 or any other law.
+ANN. § 893.145 (West 2024) ("drug paraphernalia" defined) Effective date(s) of SSP provisions July 1, 2016 (§ 381.0038) Does state allow SSPs by statute/regulation?
+Yes.
+Type of program Sterile needle and syringe exchange program Are syringes considered drug paraphernalia?
+Yes, but with an exception. § 893.145 - "drug paraphernalia" includes hypodermic syringes, needles, and other objects used, intended for use, or designed for use in parenterally injecting controlled substances Drogram components into the human body. § 381.0038 - the possession, distribution, or exchange of needles or syringes as part of an SSP is not a violation of chapter 893 or any other law.
 SSP staff members, volunteers, or participants are not immune from criminal prosecution for the possession of needles or syringes that are not part of the SSP or redistribution of needles or syringes in any form, if acting outside the SSP.
-A law enforcement officer acting in good faith who arrests or charges a person who is thereafter determined to be immune from prosecution under this section shall be immune from given lightlity that might otherwise he incurred or immune from civil liability that might otherwise be incurred or imposed by reason of the officer's actions.
-Program components § 381.0038 - establishes an education program about the threat r rogram components of AIDS which shall: (1) be designed to reach all citizens; (2) contain special components to reach non-English-speaking and other minority groups; (3) impart knowledge to the public about methods of transmission and prevention; (4) educate the public about transmission risks in social, employment, and educational situations; (5) educate healthcare workers and facility employees about methods of transmission and prevention in their unique workplace environments; (6) contain special components designed to reach persons who may frequently engage in behaviors placing them at high risk; (7) provide information and consultation to state agencies to educate state employees, law enforcement, correctional personnel and inmates, and local government employees; (8) make information available to private employers; (9) contain special components which emphasize appropriate behavior and attitude
+A law enforcement officer acting in good faith who arrests or charges a person who is thereafter determined to be immune from prosecution under this section shall be immune from civil liability that might otherwise be incurred or imposed by reason of the officer's actions.
+Program components § 381.0038 - establishes an education program about the threat of AIDS which shall: (1) be designed to reach all citizens; (2) contain special components to reach non-English-speaking and other minority groups; (3) impart knowledge to the public about methods of transmission and prevention; (4) educate the public about transmission risks in social, employment, and educational situations; (5) educate healthcare workers and facility employees about methods of transmission and prevention in their unique workplace environments; (6) contain special components designed to reach persons who may frequently engage in behaviors placing them at high risk; (7) provide information and consultation to state agencies to educate state employees, law enforcement, correctional personnel and inmates, and local government employees; (8) make information available to private employers; (9) contain special